gilhrpenner/BIA-Release/docs/en-us/bia.md

 Welcome to BIA Assistant, the best co-player one can ever wish! ![BIA](https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/samsung/265/woman-supervillain_1f9b9-200d-2640-fe0f.png =30x30)\
 In this section, you will find all information you need to get started and configure your account.

+# Good practices

+-   Running BIA with Admin Privileges might improve performance and stability
+-   Though not necessary we encourage you to disable Tribal Wars chat
+-   DO NOT turn on Tribal Wars notes on all screens

 # Prerequisites

 #### Windows